Trahloc/midi-qol/README.md

     * macros provided by modules in which case MidiQOL will `bind` the relevant arguments to that function, using for example `function.MidiQOL.log`.

   #### Overtime hints and tips
-  * If the effect is configured to be stackable with a stack count, of say 2, the damage will 3d6 + 3d6.
+  * If the effect is configured to be stackable with a stack count, of say 2 and a base `damageRoll=3d6`, the damage will become `3d6 + 3d6`(for items like Longsword of Wounding or Devil's Glaive).
   * The most common use for overtime effects is damage over time effects.
 However you can include an OverTime effect with just a save can be used to apply any other changes (in the same active effect) until a save is made (Hold Person).
   * You can use @field references, e.g.
   ```